 - 1. Because no one has yet found such a solution, it must be difficult or impossible to do; and - 2.
-Effort to find a polynomial time solution for one $\mathcal{NP}$ -complete problem can be considered to have been expended for all $\mathcal{NP}$ -complete problems.
+Effort to find a polynomial time solution for one \mathcal{NP} -complete problem can be considered to have been expended for all \mathcal{NP} -complete problems.

-How is $\mathcal{NP}$ -completeness of practical significance for typical programmers?
+How is \mathcal{NP} -completeness of practical significance for typical programmers?
 Well, if your boss demands that you provide a fast algorithm to solve a problem, she will not be happy if you come back saying that the best you could do was an exponential time algorithm.
-But, if you can prove that the problem is $\mathcal{NP}$ -complete, while she still won't be happy, at least she should not be mad at you!
-By showing that her problem is $\mathcal{NP}$ -complete, you are in effect saying that the most brilliant computer scientists for the last 50 years have been trying and failing to find a polynomial time algorithm for her problem.
+But, if you can prove that the problem is \mathcal{NP} -complete, while she still won't be happy, at least she should not be mad at you!
+By showing that her problem is \mathcal{NP} -complete, you are in effect saying that the most brilliant computer scientists for the last 50 years have been trying and failing to find a polynomial time algorithm for her problem.

-Problems that are solvable in polynomial time on a regular computer are said to be in class $\mathcal{P}$ .
-Clearly, all problems in $\mathcal{P}$ are solvable in polynomial time on a non-deterministic computer simply by neglecting to use the non-deterministic capability.
-Some problems in $\mathcal{NP}$ are $\mathcal{NP}$ -complete.
+Problems that are solvable in polynomial time on a regular computer are said to be in class \mathcal{P} .
+Clearly, all problems in \mathcal{P} are solvable in polynomial time on a non-deterministic computer simply by neglecting to use the non-deterministic capability.
+Some problems in \mathcal{NP} are \mathcal{NP} -complete.
 We can consider all problems solvable in exponential time or better as an even bigger class of problems because all problems solvable in polynomial time are solvable in exponential time.
 Thus, we can view the world of exponential-time-or-better problems in terms of Figure 17.5.

-The most important unanswered question in theoretical computer science is whether $\mathcal{P} = \mathcal{NP}$ .
+The most important unanswered question in theoretical computer science is whether $\mathcal{P} = \mathcal{NP}$.
 If they are equal, then there is a polynomial time algorithm for TRAVELING SALESMAN and all related problems.
-Because TRAVELING SALESMAN is known to be $\mathcal{NP}$ -complete, if a polynomial time algorithm were to be found for this problem, then all problems in $\mathcal{NP}$ would also be solvable in polynomial time.
-Conversely, if we were able to prove that TRAVELING SALESMAN has an exponential time lower bound, then we would know that $\mathcal{P} \neq \mathcal{NP}$ .
+Because TRAVELING SALESMAN is known to be \mathcal{NP} -complete, if a polynomial time algorithm were to be found for this problem, then all problems in \mathcal{NP} would also be solvable in polynomial time.
+Conversely, if we were able to prove that TRAVELING SALESMAN has an exponential time lower bound, then we would know that $\mathcal{P} \neq \mathcal{NP}$.

-17.2.2 $\mathcal{NP}$ -Completeness Proofs
+17.2.2 \mathcal{NP} -Completeness Proofs

-To start the process of being able to prove problems are $\mathcal{NP}$ -complete, we need to prove just one problem H is $\mathcal{NP}$ -complete.
-After that, to show that any problem X is $\mathcal{NP}$ -hard, we just need to reduce H to X. When doing $\mathcal{NP}$ -completeness proofs, it is very important not to get this reduction backwards!
-If we reduce candidate problem X to known hard problem H, this means that we use H as a step to solving X. All that means is that we have found a (known) hard way to solve X.
+To start the process of being able to prove problems are \mathcal{NP} -complete, we need to prove just one problem H is \mathcal{NP} -complete.
+After that, to show that any problem X is \mathcal{NP} -hard, we just need to reduce H to X. When doing \mathcal{NP} -completeness proofs, it is very important not to get this reduction backwards!
+If we reduce candidate problem X to known hard problem H, this means that we use H as a step to solving X. All that means is that we have found a (known) hard way to solve X. However, when we reduce known hard problem H to candidate problem X, that means we are using X as a step to solve H. And if we know that H is hard, that means X must also be hard (because if X were not hard, then neither would H be hard).